OMPRATIK/Sparklehood/README.md

   - Add new incidents with title, description, and severity
   - Filter incidents by severity level (Low/Medium/High)
   - Sort incidents by reporting date (Newest/Oldest first)
+  - Click to view the complete detail and full description

 - **Form 📝**:
   - Basic form validation (check if empty)